Interested in selling on Amazon but not sure where to start?

 I recommend running every single item you sell on Amazon through this calculator or a different tool that serves the same purpose.
 With calculators like this available, you should know exactly how much you can expect to profit on every item that you are selling on Amazon.

 Now that we have a tool that shows us how the fee structure works when selling on Amazon, we need some items to sell.

-I will go over a quick overview of how I’d recommend getting started with retail arbitrage.
-To go through this, you will want to setup a seller account so that you can have access to the Amazon Seller App.
-This will provide you with the information that you need to see if an item is worth buying to resell.
+To go started with retail arbitrage, you need to set up your seller account so that you can have access to the Amazon Seller App.
+As discussed above, this will provide you with the information that you need to see if an item is worth buying to resell.

 After you have the app installed, go to a local big box store in your area.
 Wal-mart, Target, Home Depot, Toys R Us, Kmart, Walgreens, or any similar store will work.
 Once you are in a store, look for a clearance section or aisle similar to this:

 This example shows a Walmart clearance aisle.
 Once you are in this aisle you want to open the Amazon Seller App, and use your phone’s camera to scan the barcode of the products in the clearance aisle.

 After scanning a product, you should see a screen like this: